There are no items in your bag at this time.

 Retinol’s Anti-Aging Benefits for Skin

-Over 40 years of established research shows it can help visibly increase the appearance of firmness, diminish the look of fine lines and wrinkles, significantly improve uneven skin tone, smooth and refine the surface of skin (yes, that includes pores), and much, much more.
+Retinol products can help visibly diminish the look of fine lines and wrinkles, increase the appearance of firmness, improve uneven skin tone, smooth and refine the surface of skin, and help mitigate the effects of environmental stressors.

 What You Need to Know Before Buying and Using Retinol

-- Make sure the rest of your skincare routine is soothing and gentle.
-Use a gentle cleanser, soothing toner, well-formulated moisturizers, and serums loaded with antioxidants and skin-restoring ingredients to help your skin get maximum benefits from the retinol.
-Don't know where to start?
-Check out the Paula's Choice Skincare CALM Skincare Collections.
+- Make sure every product in your skincare routine is soothing and gentle.
+Look for mild cleansers, calming toners, well-formulated moisturizers, and serums loaded with antioxidants and skin-restoring ingredients to help your skin get maximum benefits from the retinol.
+Don’t know where to start?
+Check out the Paula’s Choice Skincare CALM Skincare Collections.
 Dry skin?
-Try pairing a retinol product with our RESIST Moisture Renewal Oil Booster.
-It's even gentle enough for skin prone to eczema.
+Try pairing a retinol product with our RESIST Moisture Renewal Oil Booster; it’s even gentle enough for skin prone to eczema.

 - Always apply a broad-spectrum sunscreen rated SPF 30 or greater.
-If you aren't diligent about sun protection, even the most effective, proven anti-aging ingredients won't be able to deliver the results you want.
-Unprotected sun exposure and getting a tan (indoors or outside) is just bad for skin.
-Daily use of sunscreen as directed, along with other sun protection measures, decreases the risk of skin cancer and early skin aging caused by the sun.
+If you aren’t diligent about sun protection, even the most effective anti-aging ingredients won’t be able to deliver the results you want.
+Unprotected sun exposure is simply bad for skin.
+Daily use of sunscreen as directed, along with other sun protection measures, decreases the risk of skin cancer and early skin aging.

 - Avoid retinol products that only give your skin retinol.
-As great as retinol is for all skin types, everyone's skin needs more than just one brilliant ingredient to look and feel better.
-Think of it like your diet: If you only ate carrots, you'd soon become malnourished, even though carrots and the vitamin A they contain are good for you.
-The same is true for your skin: It needs a mix of beneficial ingredients to thrive and look younger, longer!
+As great as retinoids are for all skin types, everyone’s skin needs more than just one brilliant ingredient.
+Think of it like your diet: If you only ate carrots, you’d soon become malnourished, even though the vitamin A they contain is good for you.
+Likewise, your skin needs a mix of beneficial ingredients to thrive.

 References for this information: